 We are forever and securely His.
 The celebration begins!

-If you were the ONE LOST COIN, He would diligently search for you.
-The Heavens would still erupt in joy and thanksgiving.
+God’s love for you is so great that even if you were the ONE LOST COIN, He would diligently search for you.
+What good news!
+The Heavens would erupt in joy and thanksgiving.

 God is not content with nine coins.
 He desires all ten.
 We are so precious to Him that He goes above and beyond to bring us into a relationship with Him.